rishaandesai/terminal.js/README.md

 # terminal.js
 Terminal.js is a lightweight, easy to use terminal interface for the web.
+(Note: This does not actually _run_ Javascript code)
 Currently, terminal.js has only been tested on HTML, but it _should_ work on other platforms.

 # Installation